accept-nano/accept-nano/README.md

 ## Config

- - Config is written in TOML format.
+ - Config is written in TOML or YAML format.
  - The structure of config file is defined in [config.go](https://github.com/accept-nano/accept-nano/blob/master/config.go).
 See comments for field descriptions.
+ - All of the configuration options can be overriden with `ACCEPTNANO_` prefixed environment variables.
+This makes configuring the Docker container easier.

-### Example Config
+### Example config.toml

 ```toml
 DatabasePath = "./accept-nano.db"